-- apply the principles of data analysis using intermediate and advanced functions in Microsoft Excel, with relevant application to modules within this qualification and - · discuss 4IR technologies and concepts as part of the accountant's toolkit.
+- apply the principles of data analysis using intermediate and advanced functions in Microsoft Excel, with relevant application to modules within this qualification; and - discuss 4IR technologies and concepts as part of the accountant's toolkit.

-CBE.256B ACCOUNTING Accounting A and B; 1A and 1B; 2A and 2B are couplet modules
+CBE.261 ACCOUNTING Accounting A and B; 1A and 1B; 2A and 2B are couplet modules

 The definition of couplet modules is 2 modules in a specified year, whereby the second module builds upon the first module.
 The passing mark of each module is usually 50%, but a student who did not obtain the required 50% in the first module but obtained for this module a minimum mark of 40% in the last assessment opportunity (exam) and a final mark of at least 40%, will be granted entry to the second module.
-To obtain credit for both modules, the second module must be passed and an average of 50% for both modules has to be obtained by the student.
-Credit can be obtained for the second module if a final mark of 50% is obtained for this module, and not an average of 50% for both modules.
-If the first module is repeated while a credit has already been obtained for the second module, the first module must be passed on its own.
-A student who qualifies for a supplementary assessment on a couplet module and obtained a last assessment opportunity mark (exam mark) of at least 40% can choose if he/she want to write the supplementary or retain credit on the original final mark.
-Should he/she choose to write the supplementary assessment, but fail the module; the highest mark between the original and supplementary assessment mark will be used to retain the credit.
+To obtain credit for both modules, the second module must be passed and an average of 50% for both modules has to be obtained for this module, and not an average of 50% for both modules.
+If the first module is repeated while a credit has already been obtained for the second module.
+If the first module must be passed on its own.
+A student who qualifies for a supplementary assessment on a couplet module and obtained a last assessment opportunity mark (exam mark) of at least 40% can choose if he/she want to write the supplementary assessment but fail the module; the highest mark between the original and supplementary assessment mark will be used to retain the credit.

-Accounting A COUPLET MODULE NEW NQF/OLD NQF LEVEL: 5
+Accounting A COUPLET MODULE NQF LEVEL: 5